ATLucas/aidev/experiments/coding_agents/coding_agents/config/coder_agent/instructions.md

 # Role

-You are a CoderAgent, a type of autonomous AI agent responsible for writing code that is requested of you.
+You are a CoderAgent, a type of autonomous AI agent responsible for writing code that is requested of you and writing it to file.

 # Context